panda3d/panda3d-docs/introduction/running-your-program.rst

    .. image:: running-your-program-2.png

    This means that it’s now pointing to the right directory.
-To run your script and start Panda3D, type the following text behind the > symbol:
+To run your script and start Panda3D, type the following text after the > symbol:

    .. code-block:: bash